Jackson County, Missouri: Latter Day Saints

-Jackson County figures prominently in the history of the Latter Day Saint movement.
-Although the sect was formed in upstate New York in 1830, in March 1831 Joseph Smith said that a location on the Missouri–Kansas border was to be the latter-day "New Jerusalem" with the "center place" located in Independence, the county seat.
-Traveling to the area in the Summer of 1831, Smith and some associates formally proclaimed Jackson County as the site, in a ceremony in August 1831.
+Jackson County figures prominently in the history of the Church of Jesus Christ of Latter Day Saints, also known as Mormons.
+The Church was formed in Palmyra, New York, in 1830, located in Western New York, north of the Finger Lakes Region.
+March 1831 President Joseph Smith said that a location on the Missouri–Kansas border was to be the latter-day "New Jerusalem" with the "center place" located in Independence, the county seat.
+Traveling to the area in the summer of 1831, Smith and some associates formally proclaimed Jackson County as the site in a ceremony in August 1831.

-Leadership and members of the Latter Day Saint movement began moving to Jackson County as soon as word was published of the August 1831 dedication ceremony.
-Open conflict with earlier settlers ensued, driven by religious and cultural differences.
-Many early settlers along the Missouri River had come from the Upper South: Kentucky and Tennessee, for instance, and brought their slaves and pro-slavery customs with them.
+Leadership and members of the Church began moving to Jackson County soon after but open conflict with earlier settlers ensued, driven by religious and cultural differences.
+Many early settlers along the Missouri River had come from the upper South: Kentucky and Tennessee, for instance, and brought their slaves and pro-slavery customs with them.
 They believed that the "Yankee" Mormons, from New York and northern states, were abolitionists.
-Mobs in the public and private sector used force to drive individual Saints from Jackson to nearby counties within Missouri; eventually, they put Latter Day Saints on notice that they had until the end of November 6, 1833, to leave the county en masse.
+Mobs in the public and private sector used force to drive individual Saints from Jackson to nearby counties within Missouri and put Latter Day Saints on notice that they had until November 6, 1833, to leave the county en masse.
 On November 23, 1833, the few remaining LDS residents were ordered to leave Jackson County.
-By mid-1839, following the Missouri Mormon War, the LDS were driven from the state altogether.
+By mid-1839, following the Missouri Mormon War, the Mormons were driven from the state altogether.
 They did not return to Jackson County or Missouri in significant numbers until 1867, two years after the end of the Civil War.